Introduction to data privacy

 What does this mean for using or providing hosted services?

 With the economic advantages that hosted and cloud based solutions offer, inevitably each organisation will have to look carefully at how they fulfil their data privacy obligations, yet not lock themselves out of these new technology benefits.
-If you are looking to use a hosted service such as salesforce.com, Google Apps, Amazon Web Services or Zoho – you need to plan carefully your approach to data privacy.
-The good news is, it can be done.
-The hosted service companies just listed are all experiencing very significant growth, so organisations around the world are successfully managing to reconcile their data privacy obligations with these new technology solutions.
+If you are looking to use a hosted service such as Salesforce.com, Microsoft Azure, Google Apps, Amazon Web Services or Zoho – you need to plan carefully your approach to data privacy.
+The good news is, it can be done and is now mainstream so organisations around the world are successfully managing to reconcile their data privacy obligations with these new technology solutions.

 To perform this reconciliation, we need to (a) understand what sorts of information are regulated (b) understand what the regulations require (c) understand what hosted solutions must do and must provide to be considered appropriate.